MaazMS/python/python/Thread/DOC/README.md

 ### Thread
 Python virtual machine behind the scenes uses a thread called the main thread to execute the code.
+Definition: A thread is a single sequential flow of control within a program.

 ### check main thread
 ````